 The University of Richmond graduate received the Ernie Lombardi Award in 2004 as the Reds' most valuable player, and in June 2012, Casey was inducted into the Reds Hall of Fame.

 Known as "The Mayor," Casey, one of baseball's most outgoing and likeable players, was voted "Friendliest Player in Baseball" by his fellow players in a May 2007 Sports Illustrated poll.
-Casey has received many honors for his service to the community, including the Hutch Award in 1999.
+Casey has received many honors for his service to the community, including the Hutch Award in 1999 and the Joe Nuxhall "Good Guy" Award in both 1999 and 2004.
 His charity, Casey's Clubhouse, founded the Miracle League of the South Hills in Pennsylvania to provide children with a place to play baseball no matter their physical challenges.

 Fran Charles is a studio host appearing across MLB Network's programming, including Emmy Award-winning flagship studio show MLB Tonight.
 Charles joined MLB Network in March of 2013.